AppBK/welcome-to-mod-7/README.md

 ## Google Calendar

-This calendar is a great resource to know what the day-to-day basis will look like.
+This calendar is a great resource to know what the day-to-day will look like.
 There should be a "+" button at the bottom right corner, please add this calendar to your own Google Calendar.
 - [Module 7 Calendar Link](https://calendar.google.com/calendar/u/0/embed?src=c_al83m9o7es4b69frh3mk41ia68@group.calendar.google.com&ctz=America/Los_Angeles)

 ## Cheating